The SPD establishment rushes to Merkel’s rescue

 The idea was that the SDP, having been badly damaged by its all-too-close association with Merkel in two coalition governments, urgently needed to distance itself from Merkel so that it could start to reconnect with its increasingly angry and alienated working class base.

-In addition SPD leader Martin Schulz said it would be wrong for the SPD to forge a new coalition with Merkel so soon after the SPD’s previous coalition with Merkel was electorally hammered by German voters.
+In addition SPD leader Martin Schulz said it would be wrong for the SPD to forge a new coalition with Merkel after the SPD’s previous coalition with Merkel was electorally hammered by German voters in the September election.

 That was a clear and straightforward position, easily understandable by the SPD’s membership and electoral base, and one which makes total political sense.